gut-space/svarog-ctl/README.md

 ## Status

-The software is in development.
-It's not fully functional yet.
-It can calculate the passes, but is not able to send commands to rotctld yet.
+The software is functional, but still in relatively early development.
+It can calculate the passes based on either specified TLE data, or download data from Celestrak if sat name or Norad ID is specified, then it can connect to rotctld and send commands to move the rotator.

 ## Setup

 `svarog-ctl` requires a configured `rotctld` daemon running.
-Details TBD.
+Make sure your actual rotator hardware is supported by rotctld.
+For testing purposes, `rotctld` can be started with a dummy rotator: `rotctld -m 1 -t 4533`

 ## Usage